chrisnish4/homepage_optimization/README.md

 The calculated stationary point fell outside of any previously observed conditions, and so I conducted a second CCD experiment centered around the first stationary point.
 With this, I was able to define the final search area, where I collected data on conditions ‘radial’ to the second stationary point.

 In this report, we will look more closely at the experimental journey, including the experimental designs, specific conditions, and analyses that led to the findings about the optimal conditions to minimize browsing time.

+### III.
+Experiments
+#### <ins>Feature Screening</ins>
+Problem/Design
+The initial step was to reduce the search space by using a 24 factorial design, as it is a low cost way to determine which factors are significant in impacting average browsing time.
+The experimental conditions of the 24 factorial experiment are shown in Table A.